 My family's culture and history are important to my work; European, Scottish, French, Ukranian, Ojibwa and Cree people who intermarried and raised families.
-My paternal great grandfather, Frank Gullion came to the Athabasca Landing in the province of Alberta, Canada as a small boy.
-His father (a retired Hudson's Bay Fur Trade employee from the Orkneys in Scotland), and his mother (Ojibwa from Eastern Canada), were entrepreneurial people who started a boat building business on the banks of the River.
+My paternal great grandfather, Frank Gullion came to Athabasca Landing, (now Athabasca, Alberta, Canada) as a small boy.
+His father - a retired Hudson's Bay Fur Trade employee from the Orkneys in Scotland and his mother - Ojibwa from Eastern Canada - were entrepreneurial people who started a boat building business on the banks of the River.
 Generations later in 1964 my parents Ken Gullion (Métis) and Loretta Berezan (Ukranian) began their life together in the same town.
 I was born there making me the 5th generation to live in that place.

 Studio Practice and Research.

 My studio is at my home in the Thompson Okanagan area of British Columbia, Canada.

 I am fortunate to see the wild sheep from Mount Paul out my studio window.
 From here I work on artistic research as well as create.
 My research interests include: